Tier 2 Sponsor Licence Guide is split into the following sections:

-A UK based organisation that wishes to employ a non EU overseas applicant in the UK on a Tier 2 visa must have a valid Tier 2 sponsorship licence, but many Tier 2 sponsor licence applications are rejected every year due to errors – such as failing to provide the correct documentation and information required, or failing a site visit from Home Office officials – meaning lost working hours and repeat applications.
+A UK based organisation that wishes to employ a non EU or EEA visa applicant in the UK on a Tier 2 visa must have a valid Tier 2 sponsor licence, but many Tier 2 sponsor licence applications are rejected every year due to errors – such as failing to provide the correct documentation and information required, or failing a site visit from Home Office officials – meaning lost working hours and repeat applications.

-In many cases the employer also has to do a Resident Labour Market Test.
-In a number of cases it may be best to do the resident labour market test first before applying for a tier 2 sponsor licence.
+In many cases to employ applicants on a Tier 2 General visa the employer also has to do a Resident Labour Market Test.
+This is not necessary under the Tier 2 Intra-Company Transfer visa scheme.
+In a number of cases it may be best to do the resident labour market test first before applying for a Tier 2 sponsor licence.
 However, this is not strictly necessary.
-In some cases to save time you may wish to apply for a tier 2 sponsor licence immediately.
+In some cases to save time you may wish to apply for a Tier 2 sponsor licence immediately.

 Workpermit.com's team of visa experts can show you how to obtain a Tier 2 Sponsor Licence by meeting all the conditions of your Tier 2 Sponsor application first time.